choose GitHub Copilot

 aivo logs --json

-aivo logs --watch
+aivo logs share

-aivo logs --watch --jsonl
+aivo logs share 1335c631

-aivo logs show 7m2q8k4v9cpr
+aivo logs share --all

-aivo logs status
+aivo logs share --no-redact

 Aggregates token counts from aivo chat, Claude Code, Codex, Gemini, OpenCode, Amp, and Pi by reading each tool's native data files.